 “May I be well and happy!”
 Happiness does not always come to us.
 We need to invite it in to stay: I want to be well and happy, I am well and happy.
 Since the opposite statements work, too, we might as well keep in mind the posit ive ones.
 As we think, so we are.

 The breath is the most precious thing we have.
 More correctly, we are our breath.
 If we breathe happily, we become happy; if we breathe peacefully, we are peaceful.
-We have learned to walk, but we might still need to learn to breathe, or to remember to truly breathe.
+We have learned to walk, but we might still need to learn to breathe, or to remember to truly breathe.“May all be well and happy!”
+Whomever we meet, even the unfriendly, we should welcome them into our hearts, “May you be well and happy!”
+It is written across our faces.
+People may not read or heed it at first, but this is how others’ goodness can surprise us.
+Our lovingkindness is the key, the passepartout, to the door to true happiness.

 Breathe in, visualize the most beautiful place we have been to.
 Breathe out, picture the most wonderful people who have touched your lives.